 There is a designated camping field with its own car park, special access loos and showers.
-Although the site is flat and generally easy to get around, please be aware that the ground conditions may cause problems in certain areas.
+Although the site is mostly flat and generally easy to get around, please be aware that the ground conditions may cause problems in certain areas.
 If you would like to bring a campervan and camp in the Disabled Campsite please purchase a campervan permit through the Ticketmaster Disabled Access website.
 Please not book through the main Ticketmaster website.
-Please do not turn up on spec in a campervan if you haven’t purchased a campervan pass as we will not be able to accommodate you.
+Please do not turn up on spec in a campervan without a permit as we will not be able to accommodate you.

-If you are disabled and want to camp in the Main Campsite, you can still apply for a carer ticket and to use the disabled loos.
+If you are disabled and want to camp in the Main Campsite, you can still apply for a carer ticket and to use the disabled loos around the site.

-There is a viewing platform for Disabled customers located next to the Main Stage.
-Please be aware that this is the only viewing platform on the Festival site, the Big Top does not have a viewing platform.
+There are viewing platforms for Disabled customers next to the Main Stage and in the Big Top.
 You can apply for a space on the viewing platform, whether you are a Camper or a Non-Camper, but please be aware that the platforms work on a first come first served basis and there may be times when the platform is busy.
 The Disabled A access wristband entitles you and a carer (if you have one) access to the viewing platform.
-Please do not apply for the platform unless you are a wheelchair user or have difficulty standing as there is limited space.
+Please do not apply for the platform (Disabled A access wristband) unless you are a wheelchair user or have difficulty standing as there is limited space.

-If you are coming to the Festival as a Non Camper or Day Ticket holder you can park your car in the main Festival car parks.
+If you are coming to the Festival as a Non Camper you can park your car in the main Festival car parks.
 You can buy your car parking ticket on the day, but we recommend that you book it in advance when buying your Festival ticket.
 Please be aware that the car parks are located a fair distance from the main entertainment fields.

-We offer a limited number of parking spaces in a car park behind the Main Stage at Gate A6 for Blue Badge holders.
+We offer a limited number of parking spaces in a car park behind the Main Stage at Gate A6.
 You will need to apply for one of these, when booking your Festival ticket.
 Please be aware that these are allocated on a first come first served basis and customers in wheelchairs and with walking difficulties will be prioritised.